abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6_secure_pipeline/readme.md

     - Once coverage thresholds are met, the pipeline should succeed
 - Introduce a code quality issue (SonarQube - SAST)
     - A code quality/security issue is introduced (e.g., hardcoded credentials, SQL injection risk, unused variables).
-    - The issue is flagged by SonarQube’s SAST analysis, causing the pipeline to fail.
+    - The issue is flagged by SonarQube's SAST analysis, causing the pipeline to fail.
     - The problematic code must be refactored or removed.
     - Once SonarQube reports no critical/blocker issues, the pipeline should succeed.